Morasiu/API.Template/src/Template.Api/README.md

 * It should not contains ANY environment sensitive data in `appsettings.json` i.e. production database connection string.
 Use KeyVault or other methods to store it securely
 * Default environment should be `LOCAL`
   * `appsettings.json` should be treated like `appsettings.local.json`

+More info:
+* [Controllers](./Controllers/README.md) - How to create a new controller
+* [Health checks](./Configuration/HealthChecks/README.md) - How to add a new health check